dpant/TensorFlow/README.md

-# Tensorfflow Specialization on Coursera
+# Tensorflow Specialization on Coursera

 Programming assignments, high level learning ideas from all courses in the Coursera [TensorFlow specilization ](https://www.coursera.org/professional-certificates/tensorflow-in-practice) .